 If technology limitations coupled with human limitations weren't high enough barriers, there's the ever-changing conditions of the highways and byways.
 In some parts of the country, road and bridge conditions are the worst they've been in decades.
 More so, road obstructions can literally appear minute by minute in the form of debris and additional damage.
 Additionally, there is a vast amount of signals, signage and infrastructure that needs to be in place for autonomous vehicles to be fully viable.
 In fact, a recent League of Cities study found that only 6 percent of cities are have or are developing rules to ready themselves for autonomous driving.

-It's important to note that we think autonomous vehicles can and will have a place in the future of global transportation, but to give them the green light to replace full driver attention is unwise at this point.
-While you as a driver or someone who is responsible for drivers, are operating a heavy piece of machinery at high speeds, your focus should always be on the road.
+Moreover, in the wake of the recent crash of an Uber autonomous vehicle that tragically killed a pedestrian, many companies are halting autonomous vehicle testing.
+It's not that autonomous vehicles won't have a place in the future of global transportation, but to give them the green light to replace full driver attention is unwise at this point.
+While your employees are operating a heavy piece of machinery at high speeds, their focus should always be on the road.